JT200025/JT200025/README.md

  I'm Jeno Trashan from Srilanka, and i do content on Design and Development I really enjoy learning languages and frameworks like React and React Native, as wellas in work in wordpress.I also enjoying wireframing,ui,ux and design.

-Skills: REACT / JS / HTML / CSS/ SCSS /Tailwind css  /Bootstrap 5
+Skills: REACT / JS / HTML / CSS/ SCSS /Tailwind css  /Bootstrap 5 /Node.js /express js /MongoDB

 - 🔭 I’m currently working on this page.